Quantum phase diagram of the spin-$\frac{1}{2}$ Heisenberg antiferromagnet on the square-kagome lattice: a tensor

 The quantum phase diagram is shown in Fig.~\ref{Fig:phase_diag} and the iPEPS results supporting the characterization of the underlying phases and phase boundaries are presented in Fig.~\ref{Fig:phase_details} for the largest bond dimension $D=12$.

-The phase boundaries between different nonmagnetic phases are most accurately detected from an assessment of the bond entanglement entropy, $S_{VN} = \sum_i \lambda_i^2 \log\lambda_i^2$, where $\lambda_i$'s are the singular values obtained from the simple update of PEPS [see Fig.~\ref{Fig:phase_details}(a)].
-On the other hand, the phase transitions out of the non-magnetic phases are distinguished from abrupt changes in the average spin-spin correlations [see Fig.~\ref{Fig:phase_details}(b)] as well as the total magnetization and its individual components [see Figs.~\ref{Fig:phase_details}(c) and (d)].
-In regions where changes in physical observables were continuous and smooth, we identified the transition points by computing the derivatives from the spline of the observable curve.
-As shown in Fig.~\ref{Fig:phase_details}(a), in total we observe five transition points separating six phases with distinct patterns of symmetry breaking.
+The phase boundaries between different nonmagnetic phases are most accurately detected from an assessment of the Von Neumann entanglement entropy, $S_{VN} = \sum_i \lambda_i^2 \log\lambda_i^2$, where $\lambda_i$'s are the singular values along the bonds which are obtained from the simple update of PEPS tensors [see Fig.~\ref{Fig:phase_details}(a)].
+In addition, when the entanglement-entropy curve varies smoothly, the phase boundaries are further inferred from an analysis of the spin gap.
+On the other hand, the phase transitions out of the nonmagnetic phases are distinguished from abrupt changes in the average spin-spin correlations [see Fig.~\ref{Fig:phase_details}(b)] as well as the total magnetization and its individual components [see Figs.~\ref{Fig:phase_details}(c) and (d)].
+As shown in Fig.~\ref{Fig:phase_details}, in total we observe five transition points separating six phases with distinct patterns of symmetry breaking.